docarray/docarray/docs/advanced/document-store/opensearch.md

 ### Vector search with filter query

-One can perform Approximate Nearest Neighbor Search and pre-filter results using a filter query .
+You can perform Approximate Nearest Neighbor Search and pre-filter results using a filter query .

-Consider Documents with embeddings `[0,0,0]` up to `[9,9,9]` where the document with embedding `[i,i,i]` has as tag `price` with value `i`.
+Consider Documents with embeddings `[0,0,0]` up to `[9,9,9]` where the Document with embedding `[i,i,i]` has as tag `price` with value `i`.
 We can create such example with the following code:

 ```python